inul74/kerjain/README.md

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+---

+## ⭐DO NOT FORGET TO STAR THIS REPO⭐

+---

+If you want to learn how to create it please follow below tutorial👇:
+➡ Tutorial Link 💚 Code with "Code With Antonio" Youtube Channel: [Fullstack Trello Clone: Next.js 14, Server Actions, React, Prisma, Stripe, Tailwind, MySQL](https://www.youtube.com/watch?v=pRybm9lXW2c)

 ## Learn More

 To learn more about Next.js, take a look at the following resources: